 2. Summary of Significant Accounting Policies

-The Company's accounting policies are described in the "Notes to Consolidated Financial Statements" in its 2019 Form 10-K and updated, as necessary, in this report.
+The Company's accounting policies are described in the "Notes to Consolidated Financial Statements" in its Annual Report on Form 10-K for the year ended December 31, 2020 and updated, as necessary, in this report.

 Use of Estimates